Insight · May 2026

 is closing the gap to minutes."
 The implication is that defenders are losing a race

-that’s already over.
-The data tells a more nuanced story.
+that’s already over, however the data tells a more nuanced story.

 The chart below shows mean time-to-exploit (excluding zero-days) as of December 31st